 Usually, I don’t post too much opinion on this blog.
 It’s all about reviews, hair products, and how to’s.

-I feel this is shameful for any sister.
+I feel like this is shameful for any black women.
 In fact, in my aspiring career as a journalist or reporter, I don’t see any African American women with their natural hair.
-It’s usually permed or straightened and I personally can’t imagine permanently chemically damaging my hair.
+It’s usually permed or straightened and I personally can’t imagine permanently and chemically damaging my hair.

 Hair is more than products and tutorials for women of color – it’s a symbol of empowerment and success of the natural hair movement.

 African American women are criticized and put down in many areas and hair shouldn’t be one of them.
 It’s time natural hair and the professional workplace be ‘desegregated.’
 And one of the first steps is discussing it.

 Do YOU feel pressured to perm or straighten your hair in the workplace?
 Let me know in the comments.